Algure/azstore/README.md

 The package provides internal documentation and required function parameters to ease working with functions.
 Also refer to the [Azure official documentation](https://docs.microsoft.com/en-us/rest/api/storageservices/queue-service-rest-api) for details on queue operations and messages lifecycle.

+## Creating Azure Storage Account

+You would need an azure storage account to complete this walk through.

+### STEP 1.
+Navigate to your azure portal and create a resource by clicking the create a resourse button then select storage accounts or simply click the storage accounts button if it appears on your home page.

+createRes

+selectstore

+### STEP 2.
+Enter details for your new storage account and then Review + create .
+Also feel free to explore options in the other tabs (Networking, Data Protection, Advanced and Tags) for more control over your storage account.
+(Review process may take a few seconds).

+storewalkthrough

+### STEP 3:
+Complete account creation by clicking the Create button after review is complete.

+create

+### STEP 4:
+Go to resource after deployment is complete.

+deploymentcompleted.

+### STEP 5:
+In the resource page, navigate to the Access keys tab and show keys.
+The show keys button exposes your access keys and connection string which is all you need to use this flutter package.

+copy_keys